dimakura/magti/README.md

 # Magti

-Magti is a gem for sending SMS messages through [MagtiGSM](http://www.magticom.ge/) gateway.
+Magti is a gem for sending SMS messages through [Magticom](http://www.magticom.ge/) gateway.

-You need access to Magti's gateway server, also they provide you with user/password parameters.
+You need access to Magticom's gateway server, also they provide you with user/password parameters.

 ## Installation